- Flooring & Stairs >

 Laminate flooring enables homeowners to get the look of wood for less, and it’s easy to install.
 In fact, tongue-and-groove or snap-and-click joinery makes the installation of laminate flooring ideal for the average do-it-yourselfer.
-If you’re at least moderately handy, own some basic tools, and are able to follow directions, then you can install a new floor this weekend.
+If you’re at least moderately handy, own some basic tools, and are able to follow directions, then you can follow these instructions for how to install laminate flooring.

 Tools and Materials: